awsdocs/amazon-workspaces-administration-guide/doc_source/modify-workspaces.md

 **Note**
 When you expand a volume for a WorkSpace, Amazon WorkSpaces automatically extends the volume's partition within Windows\.
 However, for this change to take effect, you must restart the WorkSpace\.

 You can switch a WorkSpace between the Value, Standard, Performance, Power, and PowerPro bundles\.
 When you request a bundle change, Amazon WorkSpaces restarts the WorkSpace using the new bundle\.
 Amazon WorkSpaces preserves the operating system, applications, data, and storage settings for the WorkSpace\.
-You can request a larger bundle once in a 6\-hour period or a smaller bundle once in 30 days\.
+You can request a larger bundle once in a 6\-hour period or a smaller bundle once every 30 days\.
 For a newly launched WorkSpace, you must wait 6 hours before requesting a larger bundle\.

+The current modification state of a WorkSpace is displayed in the **State** setting in the Amazon WorkSpaces console\.
+The possible values for **State** are **Modifying Compute**, **Modifying Storage,** and **None**\.

 **To modify the configuration of a WorkSpace**